Anxiety on campus: What students need to know about anxiety and how to manage it

 • Feeling anxious about your employment prospects and so focus overly on working (Fight) to the detriment of studying, or to hope for the best and tell yourself that grades alone will get you there (Flight).

-Managing anxiety on campus – what students need to know
+Tips for managing anxiety on campus – what students need to know

 Even if you recognise signs of your own Fight/Flight response, all is not lost – the fact you’re aware is the first step!
 Here are some more tips to help you manage your anxiety better.